Measures (Justified): Plot

 While talking with Lindsey (Jenn Lyon) at the bar, Raylan (Timothy Olyphant) is confronted by two men: Sarno (Michael Ironside) and Partlow (Chris Tardio), who confuse him for Quarles (Neal McDonough).
 Raylan makes a light attack and the men exit the bar when they see Lindsey watching them, as they want no witnesses.

-Mullen (Nick Searcy) reprimands Raylan for shooting at the bar's ceilling and due to Quarles' threat, he is forced to accompany him.
+Mullen (Nick Searcy) reprimands Raylan for shooting at the bar's ceiling and due to Quarles' threat, he is forced to accompany him.
 Dickie (Jeremy Davies) is released from prison and Errol (Demetrius Grosse) meets with him, but Dickie refuses to go with him as he accuses Limehouse (Mykelti Williamson) of holding his mother's money.
-Unaware to them, Tim (Jacob Pitts) and Rachel (Erica Tazel) are watching them.
+Unknown to them, Tim (Jacob Pitts) and Rachel (Erica Tazel) are watching them.
 Returning to his mother's house, Dickie hires a crew to find the money.
 Meanwhile, Quarles tries to maintain control in his war with Boyd (Walton Goggins) by killing a drug dealer on the Crowder payroll, taking his supplies.

 Dickie meets with Ellen May (Abby Miller), despite the fact that she is on Boyd's property.
 She states that Limehouse hides the money beneath a church and he promises to share the money with her.
 While he does this, Rachel and Tim confront Dickie's crew at his mother's store.
 When Dickie discusses the location, the crew abandons him and also let the information pass to Rachel and Tim, who were listening through a microphone and seize the $40,000.
 Johnny (David Meunier) informs Boyd about the dealer's death and they both confirm from a witness that Quarles is responsible.
 Boyd then threatens Napier (David Andrews) to reveal Quarles' location.
 Meanwhile, Sarno and Partlow meet with Duffy (Jere Burns), indicating that Theo Tonin sent them for Quarles.
 He leads them to his hotel room, where they find Donovan (Marshall Allman) in the bathroom.